honeyscar/honeyscar/README.md

 <p align="center"> Host of a suspected OSDD/USDD system! 🌻 Seeking medical recognition once in a better place of home.
 <p align="center"> I ask that you use tonetags when speaking with me, please!
 Jokingly flirting is okay, too; anything more is discomforting.
 <p align="center"> My public whispers are (usually) off for a reason, please respect that. 💚 If you're trying to crown me I thank you in advance :]
+<p align="center"> For a fair warning, if you're overly sexual in public chat there's a high chance you will be ignored/muted temporarily (usually 24hr) !!

 ---